KULeuven-COSIC/CovFuzz_4G_5G_Fuzzing/README.md

 # CovFuzz_EuroSP_2025

-This repository provides the implementation and experimental results associated with the paper "CovFuzz: Coverage-based fuzzer for 4G&5G protocols", presented at EuroS&P 2025.
+This repository provides the implementation of CovFuzz fuzzing framework and experimental results associated with the paper "CovFuzz: Coverage-based fuzzer for 4G&5G protocols", presented at EuroS&P 2025.
+It provides everything needed to reproduce the results from the paper and to run fuzzing campaigns against both simulation-based and real (physical) 4G and 5G targets.

 To cite this work, please use the following reference:
 ```bibtex